-Staff must act, and follow the [Four Critical Actions for Schools: Responding to Student Sexual Offending](#), as soon as they become aware of a student sexual offending incident.
+Staff must act, and follow the [Four Critical Actions for Schools: Responding to Incidents, Disclosures and Suspicions of Child Abuse](#), as soon as they become aware of a child abuse incident - that is, when a child is experiencing, or is at risk of experiencing, abuse.
 Staff must ensure that they act promptly and thoroughly in their response.
-The response to any child safety concern or complaint must not undermine a student's right to privacy, access to information, social connection or learning opportunities.
+Any response to a child safety complaint or concern must not undermine a student's right to privacy, access to information, social connections or learning opportunities.